-The living room is done in a lovely moss green with delicate white snow flakes floating on it.
+The living room is done in a lovely moss green with delicate while snow flakes floating on it.
 The library and dining room are in warm tones of beige and brown.
-The bedrooms are all done in gay light airy floral prints except for Lisa's room.
+The bedrooms are all prints except for Lisa's room.
 The wallpaper in her bedroom is a deep sea blue-green with white flowers in it.
-All of her arcents the darker walls absorb in this aristocratic old absorb in this aristocratic old place that they felt they must live in it for a while before attempting to put their personal stamp on the house.
+All of her survinitus is white and nicely accents the darker walls the living room.
+As soon as she flipped on a dim light, an unearthly squeaking and flapping hoozan.
+After, screaming and hegan, After screaming and shaking she discovered the unabsorb in this aristocratic old absorb in this aristocratic old place that they felt they must live in it for a while before attempting to put their personal stamp on the house.
 They do will not destroy the architectural lines of the house which are as synetrical and pleasing to the eye today as they were over 100 years ago.

 Dr. and Mrs. Schulteis feel the house still really awaits decorating.
 They have not decided not first whote mood that with welcome guest was a baby swallow which had fallen down the chimney.
 Two others from the nest tumbled down shortly afterwards.
-This frightening evening turned into a family prothe living room.
-As soon as she flipped on a dim light, an unearthly squeaking and flapping hoozan.
-After, screaming and hegan, After screaming and shaking she discovered the una base below ground level of two and one-half feet.
+This frightening evening turned into a family proa base below ground level of two and one-half feet.
 The stone was hauled by ox-cart from nearby streams.

-A rod of fence a day was laid by hand in the pioneer days of the old Schultheis place.
-These stone walls reach a height of five feet, but have using the wedge and peg principal of construction.
+A magnificent barn rests on the farm property, a source of great fun for the Schulteis youngsters, is constructed of very wide poplar boards using the wedge and peg principal of construction.
 No nails were used in the barn built perhaps in the early 1860s.